Heisley planned to add color to the black-and-white image, but those ideas were dropped

 From the Revolution to the Korean War, thousands of U.S. soldiers, Marines, airmen and sailors have been taken prisoner or gone missing.
 But it took the Vietnam War—and a sense of abandonment felt by wives and family members of Americans held captive—to bring forth what has evolved into the nation’s POW/MIA symbol.

 In 1971, League member Mary Hoff came up with the idea of creating a flag as the group’s symbol.
 Her husband, Navy pilot Lt.
 Cmdr.
-Michael Hoff, had been missing since January 7, 1970.
+Michael Hoff, had been missing in action since January 7, 1970.
 Mary Hoff called the country’s oldest and largest flag-maker, Annin Flagmakers of Verona, N.J.

 “Mary Hoff called out of the blue.
 I had no idea what the League of Families was when she called,” Norm Rivkees, then Annin’s vice president of sales, said.
 “She then explained everything and I went to our president, Randy Beard.
 There was no hesitation.
 He just said: ‘Absolutely.
 We would be honored [to create a flag].’”